voxpupuli/puppet-stash/README.md

 9. [Contributors](#contributors)

 ##Overview

-:warning: This is the final release of this module before it is deprecated with a 999.999.999 version.
-This module will be moving the the puppet-community namespace on github and the puppet namespace on puppetforge soon.

 This is a puppet module to install Atlassian Stash.
 On-premises source code management for Git that's secure, fast, and enterprise grade.